 The hotel scene in Miami sizzles like no other city.
 With an impressive roster of glittering clubs, trendy restaurants, and award-winning spas, Miami’s hotels are much more than a place to rest your head at night.
 Here's our ranking of the top 10 hippest hotels in Miami.

-With a nod to the glamorous, high-flying heydays of its original 1954 incarnate, the Fontainebleau Miami Beach today is just as opulent and flashy.
+With a nod to the glamorous, high-flying heyday of its original 1954 incarnation, the Fontainebleau Miami Beach is just as opulent and flashy today.
 From the lobby’s massive golden Ai Weiwei chandeliers seemingly dripping from the heavens to the “stairway to nowhere” designed explicitly for grand entrances, the Fontainebleau begs to be ogled.
 Its megaclub LIV routinely draws hordes of scantily clad clubgoers with marquee DJs, like Calvin Harris, Steve Angello, and Tiesto.
-With longtime fine dining strongholds, like Hakkasan and Scarpetta, Chef Michael Mina is keeping things fresh with subterranean lounge Michael Mina 74 (in the former Arkadia space) and the expertly executed Stripsteak (in the former Gotham Steak space).
+With longtime fine dining strongholds, like Hakkasan and Scarpetta, Chef Michael Mina is keeping things fresh with subterranean lounge Michael Mina 74 and the expertly executed Stripsteak (in the former Gotham Steak space).
 4441 Collins Ave., Miami Beach; 305-538-2000; fontainebleau.com.

 With a nod to old school glamour that permeates South Beach’s Art Deco District, the Gale Hotel South Beach is a hip hideaway for cocktail aficionados.
 Its plush Regent Cocktail Club draws a mélange of Miami scenesters sipping classic cocktails made with precision by some of the city’s most talented mixologists.
 When it’s time to kick it up a notch and hit the dance floor, they head to the subterranean lounge Rec Room.
-To start the night, Dolce Italian (winner of Bravo's Best New Restaurant title) dishes up sumptuous Italian fare in a setting to match.
-The Gale also boasts a rooftop bar and pool, and a prime Collins Ave. address in the heart of the scene.
-1690 Collins Ave., Miami Beach; 305-673-1019; galehotel.com.
+To start the night, Dolce Italian dishes up sumptuous Italian fare in a setting to match.
+The Gale also boasts a rooftop bar and pool, and a prime Collins Avenue address.
+1690 Collins Ave., South Beach; 305-673-1019; galehotel.com.

 Another member’s only retreat, accessible with a stay at the hotel or by dining at its open-to-the-public Italian restaurant Cecconi’s, Soho Beach House is notorious for its celebrity-splashed soirees.
 Its long, narrow pool is lined with cushy lounges and a tiki-style bar at the rear of the property, near the ocean.
-It’s a playground for the moneyed, fashionable, and creative set on the weekends.
+Members and hotel guests also enjoy access to a rooftop pool and Mexican restaurant, a backyrad tiki bar and Greek restaurant and private parties and movie screenings.
+It’s a playground for the fashionable and creative set on the weekends.
 4385 Collins Ave., Miami Beach; 786-507-7900; sohobeachhouse.com.

 The novelty and luxury of this island retreat on Brickell Key, just across a bridge from downtown’s hustle and bustle, makes the Mandarin Oriental a favorite destination hotel.
 Offering unparalleled views of Biscayne Bay, a private beach club, and the fabulous waterfront outdoor lounge, it’s popular amongst a post-work and weekend crowd.
 La Mar by Gaston Acurio, serving sumptuous Peruvian fare, keeps diners coming back.
 It also boasts a Forbes Five Star Asian-inspired spa for serious relaxation.
 500 Brickell Key Dr., Miami; 305-913-8288; mandarinoriental.com/miami.